 Policy 6-13.7 Restore degraded ecosystems to enhance the natural adaptive capacity of biological communities that are vulnerable to the effects of climate change.

-Policy 6-13.8 Provide incentives to promote air pollution reduction, including incentives for developers who go above and beyond applicable requirements and mitigate pollution for facilities and operations that are not otherwise regulated.

-Policy 6-13.9 Provide incentives to promote air pollution reduction, including incentives for developers who go above and beyond applicable requirements and mitigate pollution for facilities and operations that are not otherwise regulated.

-Policy 6-13.10 Partner with the Los Angeles County Health Department to develop and enhance disaster and emergency early warning systems to incorporate objective data and information for potential health threats such as heat-illness, and illnesses complicated by low air quality due to climate change hazards.
+Policy 6-13.8 Partner with the Los Angeles County Health Department to develop and enhance disaster and emergency early warning systems to incorporate objective data and information for potential health threats such as heat-illness, and illnesses complicated by low air quality due to climate change hazards.